 6. Prepare for the Worst

 Even if you’ve done everything right, there’s no guarantee that you’ll remain in your current position.
 Begin your job search as soon as possible and keep your options open.
 Be sure to button up your resume, polish up your LinkedIn profile, and be mindful of career development tips to prepare you for your search.
-When you do leaver, be sure not to burn bridges.
+When you do leave, be sure not to burn bridges.

 Additionally, consider your expenses.
 Will you be able to pay them if you were laid off?
 If you were let go as a result of the acquisition, most companies will provide you with a separation package.
 However, the company isn’t legally required to pay you.
 It’s wise to prepare either way.

 Keep it positive and don’t fall into the mental trap where you perceive every outcome needs to be fair.
 When engaged in the fallacy of fairness, you’re more likely to wind up feeling angry, resentful, or hopeless.
 Do not do this.

 Even if your position is no longer needed in the new company, you can still be transferred if your work is seen as valuable in that area.
 See the merger as a new, exciting opportunity.
 Treat it as if you’re applying for a new job.
 Even if you leave your job, it may open up new doors for you, as you’ll be more willing to take risks and discover what you really want from your career.

 About MatchBuilt: At MatchBuilt, we’re driven to find, attract, and land key talent for leading home builders and building materials companies.

 Partner with us: If you have an open role you are looking to fill, let’s schedule a private consultation today.

 Follow us: We update our LinkedIn company page regularly.